VioletViolaVi/Milestone-Project-4/README.md

 * Allows users to view the mission statements of the Slurps company as well as some images that reflect the mission statements being explained.
 ### User Profile Page
 * Contains a profile form for users to enter their personal details eg.: name, phone number, address, etc so the users can have these details automatically filled in the payment form; when making a payment.
 * Contains the “__*UPDATE INFORMATION*__” button which allows users to save entered changes to their profile form above, by clicking on this button after editing the form.
+These details are also saved in the payment form at the same time, so the user can speed up their purchase.
 * Contains a table showing the users’ order history i.e. the drink orders made by the users in the past, allowing users to view what they have previously purchased.
 As well as the date of the purchase, how much they spent and a link to its confirmation receipt.
 If there’s no order history, the users are shown the message: “__*Your Order History Is Empty.*__” with a “__*BACK TO HOME*__” button for them to click and be redirected to the homepage where they can place orders.
 * Contains the “__*CHANGE MY PASSWORD*__” button to allow users to change their current password if desired, by clicking on the button and filling in the form that gets shown to the users.
+### Change Password Page
+* Contains a change password form where the users are to fill in their current password and then their new password twice in order to change their current password.
+* Contains a “__*CHANGE PASSWORD*__” button for the users to click on so they can send the completed change password form they filled in above.
 ### Shopping Cart Page
 * Contains the “__*KEEP SHOPPING*__” button to allow users to click on it and return back to the homepage and add other different drinks to the shopping cart page.
 * Contains the image of the drinks added to the shopping cart, from the homepage, as well as their descriptive details including their: name, size, price per item, quantity and total price per order.